Analytic Functions

 Usage Notes

-• Exasol allows the use of analytic functions only in the select list, in a QUALIFY clause, or in the global ORDER BY clause.
+RANGEin combination withexpr PRECEDINGorexpr FOLLOWINGrequires anorder_clausewith a single order expression. - Exasol allows the use of analytic functions only in the select list, in a

-• It is not possible to override a previously defined window_name identifier.
+It is not possible to override a previously defined

-• It is possible to combine several named window specifications.
-However, the combination has to contain only one partition_clause, one order_clause, and one window_frame_clause.
+window_clauseis only the currentSELECTstatement.
+It does not include subqueries. - It is possible to combine several named window specifications.
+However, the combination has to contain only one

 The input table share_closing_prices in the example lists closing prices of shares of different companies over 10 days.
 The following query generates a moving average of the closing price for each share for the previous 4 days and the current day.